awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Choose the logging bucket for your website\.
+1. Choose the name of the logging bucket for your website\.

 1. Choose the CloudFront logs folder\.